tektoncd/community/teps/0141-platform-context-variables.md

 ### Requirements

 - Chains must be able to identify which context variables are supplied by the vendor.
   - When generating [provenance](https://slsa.dev/spec/v1.0/provenance), Chains identifies the TaskRun/PipelineRun spec as an "external parameter" (supplied by the user rather than the build system).
-This design should provide a mechanism for Chains to identify system-provided parameters so they can be output correctly in the "internal parameters" of the provenance's BuildType.
+This design should provide a mechanism for Chains to identify system-provided parameters so they can be output correctly in the "internal parameters" of the provenance's [BuildDefinition](https://slsa.dev/spec/v1.0/provenance#builddefinition).

 - Task/Pipeline authors and users can't add, modify, or remove platform context variables.
 Doing so could result in falsifiable provenance, where a user could make a variable appear to be injected by the platform when in reality it was not.